ECCC-ASTD-MRD/MIDAS-src/tools/midas_scripts/README.md

   * `midas.launch_program`: This script launches a job on the supercomputer using the working directory prepared by `midas.prepare_workdir`.
-The job is using the MPI topology that as been used to prepare the observations.
+The job is using the MPI topology that has been used to prepare the observations.

 There is another script `midas.unsplitobs` that can be used to recombine the observations in their original order before they have